JuliaDiff/ChainRulesCore.jl/notes.md

 In the proposed system, natural (co)tangents remain confined to `rrule`s, and rule authors can choose to work with either natural, structural, or a mixture of (co)tangents.

+Other than the headlines at the top, additional benefits of (a correct implementation of) this approach include:
+1. no chance of trying to sum tangents failing because one is natural and the other structural,
+1. no risk of obstructing AD,
+1. rand_tangent can just use structural tangents, simplifying its implementation and improving its reliability,
+1. we can probably finally make `to_vec` treat things structurally (although we also need to extend it in other ways), which will also deal with reliability / simplicity of implementation problems,
+1. generic constructor for composite types easy to implement,
+1. due to the utility functionality, all of the examples that I've encountered so far are very concise.

+The potential downside is additional conversions between natural and structural tangents.
+Most of the time, these are free.
+When they're not, you ideally want to minimise them.
+I'm not sure how often this is going to be a problem, but it's something we're essentially ignoring at the minute (as far as I know), so we're probably going to have to incur some additional cost even if we don't go down the route proposed here.